Bankrupting Sybil Despite Churn

-This holds not matter how the adversary injects bad IDs.
-Based on our experiments on multiple networks, \goodJest always provides an estimate to within a factor of $10$ of correct, and often much closer (cf. Section~\ref{sec:evalEst}).
+This theorem holds no matter how the adversary injects bad IDs.
+Based on our experiments on multiple networks, \goodJest always provides an estimate within a factor of $10$ of the true good join rate, and often much closer (cf. Section~\ref{sec:evalEst}).

-We validate our theoretical results by comparing \ergo against prior \POW defenses using real-world data from several networks (Section~\ref{section:empasym}).
-We find that \ergo performs up to $2$ orders of magnitude better than previous defenses, according to our simulations.
+We validate our theoretical results by comparing \ergo against prior RB-based defenses using real-world data from several networks (Section~\ref{section:empasym}).
+In terms of the amount of RB performed relative to the adversary, we find that \ergo performs up to $2$ orders of magnitude better than previous defenses, according to our simulations.
 Using insights from these first experiments, we engineer and evaluate several heuristics aimed at further improving the performance of \ergo.
-Our best heuristic performs up to 3 orders of magnitude better than previous algorithms for large-scale attacks.
+Our best heuristic has \ergo leveraging a prior machine-learning method~\cite{gao2018sybilfuse}, and we observe an improvement by up to 3 orders of magnitude in comparison to previous algorithms for large-scale attacks.